 The art scene in Manila has seen an influx of artist-led contemporary galleries alongside its existing commercial ones.
 This has produced subsections of the discipline devoted to critically engaging and analyzing the parameters of contemporary art, whilst embracing a more academic side.
 Through this expansion of the Philippines’ contemporary landscape, an exciting cultural and artistic exchange has been instigated.

 The Drawing Room

 The Drawing Room first originated from the desire to promote works of art on paper.
 This idea evolved to form one of Manila’s leading interdisciplinary commercial galleries.
 The gallery represents artists from the Philippines, with a focus on artistic practices that capture the ever-changing urbanity and dynamism of the Philippines.
-The Drawing Room is interested in artistic practices with social and historic undertones and therefore represents an array of artists dealing with complex themes in contemporary formats.
-The Drawing Room exhibits artists on a monthly basis and are involved in various international art fairs.
+The Drawing Room is interested in artistic practices with social and historic undertones and therefore presents an array of artists dealing with complex themes in contemporary formats.
+The gallery exhibits artists on a monthly basis and is involved in various international art fairs.